delery7/pandas-challenge/README.md

 * You must use the Pandas Library and the Jupyter Notebook.
 * You must submit a link to your Jupyter Notebook with the viewable Data Frames.
-* You must include a written description of three observable trends based on the data.
+* You must include a written description of three observable trends based on the data. - see the bottom of the Jupyter Notebook

 Trilogy Education Services © 2019.
 All Rights Reserved.